raycg/Open-Research-Playbook/templates/D-acceptance-form.md

 - [ ] Conditionally Approved — corrections are required before departure.
 - [ ] Not Approved — knowledge transfer is incomplete.

+Conditional approval does not authorize departure until the advisor confirms that all required corrections are complete.

 ### Required Corrections

 | Correction | Responsible Person | Due Date | Status |